John-Abbott-College/6P3-Notes/lectures/async-python/index.md

 ---
 title: Asynchronous progamming in Python
+description: |
-subtitle: Using the asyncio library to control concurrentprocesses in Python.
+    Using the asyncio library to control concurrentprocesses in Python.
-date: 2027-04-04
+date: 2026-04-27
-categories: [python]
+blogpost: true
+category: Python
+tags: Python
+location: Lecture
 ---

 ## Asynch with `asyncio`